hauke96/simple-task-manager/server/README.md

 # Server

-The server is written in go (aka golang) so you need to install go and setup your development environment (paths, IDE, etc.)
+The server is written in go (aka golang) so you need to install go and set up your development environment (paths, IDE, etc.)

 # Setup development environment